uvarc/rc-learning/content/courses/python-introduction/setting_up_environment.md

 On Windows you can start the Anaconda Navigator, as well as some other Anaconda tools, from the App menu.

-If you are using Anaconda from a personal Linux or MacOS system and are comfortable using the command line from a terminal, you can start Spyder or  JupyterLab with
+If you are using Anaconda from a personal Linux or macOS system and are comfortable using the command line from a terminal, you can start Spyder or  JupyterLab with
 ```bash
 jupyter-lab &
 spyder &